wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 3.3 =
+* Update: Provision to add store logo in 'Print Order' functionality
+* Update: Support for attribute handling of text type in Batch Update (WooCommerce)
+* Update: More features in Lite version - inline editing for up to 3 rows at a time, search
+* Update: Compatibility with latest versions of WordPress, WPeC & WooCommerce
+* Fix: Some minor fixes

 = 3.2 =
 * New: Smart Date combobox will give option to filter orders based on Today, yesterday, this week, last week & so on...